Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{System Testing}

 ~ System testing is a comprehensive process that assesses an integrated software system/component to guarantee that it fulfills its specification and operates as intended across diverse settings.
-For example, fuzzing testing and GUI (Graphical User Interface) testing are common testing paradigms at the system level.
-Leveraging LLMs for system testing can be challenging, as generating valid and effective system-level test cases should satisfy the constraints that are contained implicitly and explicitly in the specifications or domain knowledge of the software system under test.
-LLM-based agents are designed to better incorporate the domain knowledge of the software system under test compared to generating system-level tests via standalone LLMs.
-We then organize these works according to the software systems under test.
+For example, fuzzing testing and GUI (Graphical User Interface) testing are common testing paradigms at the system level. \junwei{Leveraging LLMs for system testing can be challenging, as generating valid and effective system-level test cases should satisfy the constraints that are contained implicitly and explicitly in the specifications or domain knowledge of the software system under test.
+Besides, the entire system not only involves multiple interacting components and modules but also contains different execution paths and behaviors, resulting in numerous dependencies, interactions and scenarios that standalone LLMs may struggle to fully obtain and account for when generating test cases.
+LLM-based agents are designed to better incorporate the domain knowledge and dynamically explore the software system under test compared to generating system-level tests via standalone LLMs. } We then organize these works according to the software systems under test.
 Table~\ref{tab:systemtest} summarizes the existing agents for different software systems.

-\headt{A. OS Kernel.} KernelGPT~\cite{KernelGPT} is an LLM-based agent for kernel fuzzing.
-The analysis agent serves as the brain to automatically generate driver syscall specifications.
-It identifies drivers first and iteratively completes each specification component, during which it can determine whether additional information is needed based on its previous memory.
-A code extractor (implemented using LLVM toolchain~\cite{LLVMtoolchain}) is invoked to parse the kernel codebase for the provision of source code information.
-KernelGPT finally invokes the Syzkaller tool~\cite{Syzkaller} (\eg{} syz-extract) and receives its feedback messages to validate and correct the generated syscall specifications iteratively.
+\headt{OS Kernel.} KernelGPT~\cite{KernelGPT} is an LLM-based agent for kernel fuzzing.
+Initially, KernelGPT uses a code extractor and analysis LLM to identify device operation handlers and infer device names and initialization specifications.
+It then iteratively analyzes the source code to generate syscall specifications, including command values, argument types, and type definitions. \junwei{Finally, it invokes the Syzkaller tool~\cite{Syzkaller} (\eg{} \textit{syz-extract} and \textit{syz-generate}, which can detect errors in the generated specifications), and repairs any invalid specifications by consulting the LLM with error messages iteratively.}